 What is a Neuropsychological Assessment?

-In short, it is a comprehensive evaluation of various types of processing skills located in the brain and expressed by behavior.
-Such cognitive skills include sensory, memory, attention, visual-spatial, language, working memory, executive functions, and speed.
-The client is referred for an opinion of diagnosis and a plan for remediation and treatment.
-Data is gathered from formal testing with instruments (IQ tests, memory tests, adaptive behavior, executive functions, computerized attention, language tests, fine motor and dexterity tests, interviews, observations, rating forms, and past records.
+A neuropsychological assessment is a comprehensive evaluation of various processing skills located in the brain and expressed by behavior.
+These skills include sensory, memory, attention, visual-spatial, language, working memory, executive functions, and speed.
+During a series of appointments, the specialist gathers data from formal testing with standardized instruments (I.Q. tests, memory tests, adaptive behavior, executive functions, computerized attention, language tests, fine motor and dexterity tests, interviews, observations, rating forms, and past records.)

 Our practice specializes in the assessment of individuals from ages 3 to adulthood related to potential areas of concern: